Hotline Phone Numbers

-For three years, she slept on a mattress in the family’s kitchen.
-She was not allowed out of the house.
-She worked twelve hours straight, seven days a week.
-She cooked, cleaned, cared for two infants and an elderly parent, and was responsible for all of the household maintenance, including preparing large meals for many guests.
+For three years, Angela was paid roughly 30 cents an hour to work 12 hours straight, seven days a week.
+She cooked, cleaned, cared for two infants and an elderly parent, while also being responsible for all of the household maintenance, including preparing large meals for many guests.

 She was forced to sleep on a mattress in the family’s kitchen, was not allowed out of the house, and endured constant threats, verbal abuse and intimidation.

 A Way Out

 The abuse continued until a friend of the family spoke to Angela and sensed fear in her voice.
 This prompted the family friend to alert authorities who called U.S. Immigration and Customs Enforcement's (ICE) Homeland Security Investigation (HSE) tip line.
 The ICE assigned a Victim Witness Specialist to her case who sent out officers to investigate and rescue Angela from the abusive environment.

 The Victim Witness Specialist knew about how Safe Horizon’s Anti-Trafficking Program (ATP) supports and advocates on behalf of victims of human trafficking by providing:

 - Basic necessities like clothing, food, and a safe place to stay.